Suspect in South Carolina police shooting identified as 74-year-old disbarred attorney

-FLORENCE, S.C. — The man accused of killing a South Carolina police officer and wounding six others has been identified, according to a report from the Associated Press.
+FLORENCE, S.C. — The man accused of killing a South Carolina police officer and wounding six others has been identified.

-According to the AP, Chief Deputy Glenn Kirby told reporters the suspect is 74-year-old Frederick Hopkins.
-Hopkins is currently still at the hospital, and reportedly has a head injury and isn't able to speak to officers.
+NBC Charlotte confirmed the suspect is 74-year-old Frederick Hopkins.
+According to a report from the Associated Press, Hopkins is still at the hospital, and reportedly has a head injury and isn't able to speak to officers.

-The Associated Press reports Hopkins is a disbarred lawyer who has been charged several times in recent years, starting with a 2014 count of disorderly conduct.
+Hopkins is a disbarred lawyer who has been charged several times in recent years, starting with a 2014 count of disorderly conduct, the AP reported.
 According to public court records, Hopkins' charges include two in 2015 and 2017 for "running at large," an offense related to not restraining one's animals.

 Public records show he's the husband of Florence divorce attorney Cheryl Turner-Hopkins.
 South Carolina Bar records show Frederick Hopkins used to be a lawyer but has been disbarred.